ParthiCM/CSharp_Selenium_Framework/README.md

 # CSharp_Selenium_Framework

-- This Frame is Simple, Robust and Most Efficient which follows the PageObjectModel(POM)Design pattern.
+- This framework is simple, robust, and highly efficient, following the Page Object Model (POM) design pattern.
-- That creates an object repository for storing all web elements and Its commands.
-It helps reduce code duplication and improves test case maintenance.
+- It creates an object repository for storing all web elements and their commands, helping to reduce code duplication and improve test case maintenance.

 ![Block Diagram](Scanned_Document.jpg)